Topological insulators and geometry of vector bundles: Electromagnetic field and curvature of connection

-Now let $\Surf$ be a conical surface shown in Fig.~\ref{Fig:Cone}.
-The tip is rounded, so the field $\vec n$ is smooth everywhere on $\Surf$.
-We are interested in the parallel transport angles for contours that lie away form the tip, that is, belong to the lateral surface.
+Finally, we look at the curvature and the parallel transport on a conical surface.
+These considerations will be important in the context of several physical effects to be discussed in Sec.~\ref{Chap:GeomQuant}.
+Let $\Sigma$ be a conical surface shown in Fig.~\ref{Fig:Cone}.
+The tip is rounded, so the field $\vec n$ is smooth everywhere on $\Sigma$.
+We are interested in the parallel transport angles for the contours that lie away form the tip, that is, belong to the lateral surface.
 Under the normal map $n$, any point of the lateral surface is mapped to a point in a certain circle of constant latitude (the cone would touch the sphere along this circle).
 Let $\Omega_0$ be the solid angle enclosed by the circle.
 Then for any contour on the lateral surface of the cone one has $\Delta\alpha = N\Omega_0$, where $N\in\Z$ counts how many times the contour encircles the tip.
 In the figure, $N=1$ for $\ccont_1$ and $N=0$ for $\ccont_2$.

-The Gaussian curvature $\kappa$ of lateral surface vanishes, since taking the limit $\ccont\rightarrow p$ requires $N=0$.
-One can also deduce that $\kappa=0$ from Eq.~\ref{Eq:kRadii}: since the generator of a cone is a straight line, the maximal radius of curvature is $R_2\to\infty$.
+The Gaussian curvature $\kappa$ of the lateral surface vanishes, since taking the limit $\ccont\rightarrow p$ requires $N=0$.
+One can also deduce that $\kappa=0$ from Eq.~\eqref{Eq:kRadii}: since the generator of the cone is a straight line, the maximal radius of curvature is $R_2\to\infty$.
 Whenever a contour lies in the zero-curvature region, the resulting $\Delta\alpha$ is independent of the shape of the contour.

+\exr{ Consider the space $\R^3$ filled with conical surfaces, as shown in Fig.~\ref{Fig:ConeFill}.
+Taken together, vector fields of surface normals form a vector field $\vec n$ over $\R^3$.
+Consider the bundle $M$ over $\R^3$ defined by $\vec n$ according to \eqref{Eq:VFCLB}.
+Which configuration of the magnetic field corresponds to $M$ under \eqref{Eq:CLBEMF}? [\S\ref{Sec:FluxDef}] }

-Vanishing of the curvature of the cone almost everywhere gives an interesting way to find a parallel transport vector field $\vec v_{PT}$.
-This time, consider a cone with point-like tip, which touches a sphere along a circle with azimuthal angle $\theta$.
-The parallel transport on a cone along this circle is the same as in $TS^2$, since the tangent spaces coincide.
+Vanishing of the curvature of the cone almost everywhere gives an interesting way to find a parallel transport vector field $\vec v_{PT}$ along the circumference of the cone.
+This time, consider a cone with a point-like tip, which touches a sphere along a circle of latitude with azimuthal angle $\theta$, as shown in Fig.~\ref{Fig:FlatCone} on the left.
+The parallel transport on the cone along this circle is the same as in $TS^2$, since the tangent spaces coincide.
 Now we can cut the cone along its generating line and lay it flat on the plane.
 Note that this deformation preserves lengths of paths that do not cross the cut: the surface bends without stretching.
 There is no distortion of the coordinate system (in contrast with maps of the Earth).
-This deformation is an \defn{isometry}, and preserves lengths of tangent vectors and angles between them.
+This deformation is an \defn{isometry}, meaning that it preserves lengths of tangent vectors and angles between them.